 Orthodontic treatment.
 Orthodontic treatment can help correct an incorrect bite that may be contributing to the recessed chin.

 Exercise.
 Exercises that target the chin and jaw area can help strengthen the muscles and improve the appearance of a weak chin.
 These exercises include clenching your jaw, puckering your lips and pushing your lower lip out.

 Chin implants.
 Chin augmentation or chin implants are a permanent solution for those looking to improve the appearance of their weak chin.
 The implant is placed under the skin and can help to give the chin a more defined look.
 Chin surgery can leave you with scars and the potential for other complications.

-Growth Guidance Appliances.
-This treatment can help guide proper jaw growth in children and remodel a jaw that didn’t correctly develop in adults.
+Anterior Guided Expansion Appliance.
+This treatment can help guide proper jaw expansion in children and remodel a jaw that didn’t correctly develop in adults.